To: You and Your Loved Ones!

 From: Michael & family

-This holiday, if you are thinking about what’s missing, feels overwhelming, try to find what’s present.
-As always and during this Thanksgiving holiday, Remember your blessings and thank God for them all.
+This holiday, if you are thinking about what’s missing or it feels overwhelming, try to find what’s present.
+As always and especially during this Thanksgiving holiday, remember your blessings and thank God for them all.

 Michael D. Gatson